 A couple of other bankruptcy filing types may be filed for.
 Chapter 12 is filed by farmers or fishermen.
 It allows them to remain operational and to keep their equipment while they pay off their debts.
 Chapter 9 bankruptcies are reserved for municipalities, like school districts or towns, and will see them remain operational too.
 They will be placed on a repayment plan dependent on financial information.
 Chapter 11 is what is filed by large corporations and other businesses.
 It allows them to remain in operation while reshuffling finances and other things that can help them to pay off debts.
 A court and creditors will need to come to an agreement on how a chapter 11 filer will repay their debts.

 Help From Lawyers

 For assistance with bankruptcy filing matters, it’s important to get help from professionals or lawyers who work in that realm.
-Consider reaching out to a knowledgeable and skilled bankruptcy lawyer East Hartford, CT turns to in their time of need from The Law Offices of Neil Crane.
+Consider reaching out to a knowledgeable and skilled bankruptcy lawyer from The Law Offices of Neil Crane.
 Lawyers from a firm like this one have the necessary experience and skills to help clients overcome their financial burdens and get them back to running smoothly once again.
 Bankruptcy can have a lot of moving parts and nuances that arise.
 That’s why in a lot of cases it’s better to go with a professional who understands how to overcome the issues that may arise.